 Play to your strengths.
 If your fans are out and about on a variety of different channels – like blogs, youtube, instagram – chose the channels that suit you best.
 I like taking photos and I’m totally in love with my iphone, so instagram works well for me.

 Kyle Mewburn, who writes books for kids, is a natural entertainer and has a youtube channel.
-This suits his fans, too, because teachers and parents can play it for their kids.
+This suits her fans, too, because teachers and parents can play it for their kids.

 Finally, although I say you don’t need to be involved in social media, it sure helps you to meet more readers than traditional media.
 And unless you’re running adverts, social media is free.
 (As a side note, if you are thinking of running ads on social media, check out Mark Dawson’s Facebook training videos.
 They’re free, and are almost guaranteed to save you a ton of money.)
 It always saddens me when I hear (usually older) writers say “oh no, I don’t get facebook.”
 They’re missing out on an opportunity to hear and connect with readers, and surely, that is why we write, isn’t it?

 Which takes me back to the beginning of this three-part series of blog posts: Why do we write?
 For me, it’s to connect; to share; to provide enjoyment.
 Writing, actually, is not about me.
 It’s about my reader.

 Thanks for sticking with me through this incredibly long post.
 If you have any questions, please get in touch.Here’s a summary as a slide-deck: